-Turkish energy policy focuses on assuring the supply of energy in a reliable, sufficient, timely manner.
-Energy is to be obtained in economic and clean terms, and in such a way as to support and orient targeted growth and social developments.
-Prepared by the Ministry of Energy and Natural Resources, the National Energy and Mining Policy of Turkey has been developed in line with three considerations: security of supply, indigenous production and the foreseeable market.
+Overaching Turkish energy policy focuses on assuring the supply of energy in a reliable, sufficient, timely manner.
+Energy and electricity production are to be obtained in economical and clean terms, and in such a way as to support and orient targeted growth and social development.
+Prepared by the Ministry of Energy and Natural Resources (MENR), the National Energy and Mining Policy of Turkey has developed plans in line with three considerations: security of supply, indigenous production and potential projections of the foreseeable market.

 Turkey intends to improve its electricity market and build up a proper natural gas market, restructure institutions in the energy sector and rehabilitate the infrastructure of the energy supply.
 The National Energy and Mining Policy reveals several strategies and objectives in order to create a more foreseeable, transparent and investor friendly energy market.
-In recent years, a series of major energy projects have been signed and these projects will undoubtedly contribute to Turkey’s goal of having a greater role as an energy trading hub.
-With the National Energy and Mining Policy, Turkey takes a firm stand on the subject and keeps working to repeat the achievements of recent years.
+In recent years, a series of major energy projects have been signed and these projects will contribute to Turkey’s goal of having a greater role as an energy trading hub.

 Policy issues related to energy are within the responsibility of the MENR.
 Energy planning studies, taking into account short, medium and long term policies and measures, are carried out by the MENR within the framework of the above listed objectives.

-Although almost all conventional resources exist in Turkey, these resources are not sufficient to meet the substantial growth in energy demand, except for lignite and hydro.
-Around 74% of energy demand is met through imports.
+Although conventional resources exist in Turkey, these resources are not sufficient to meet the projected growth in energy demand, except for lignite and hydro.
+To date, around 72% of energy demand is met through imports.
 Energy planning studies indicate that Turkey’s energy demand will continue to increase in parallel with economic development, industrialization and urbanization.
 In this context, Turkey has intensified efforts at further diversification in primary energy sources, imports (diversifying in both type and origin), technologies and infrastructures, while accelerating the production and utilization of remaining domestic resources potential and efficiency gains along the energy supply–demand chain.

-In order to meet the increasing energy demand without disruption, Turkey continues to develop policies to meet a considerable part of its energy demand by increasing power generation from domestic resources, and enabling energy markets to gain depth.
-By virtue of its geographical location, Turkey connects energy supplying and energy demanding countries.
-As a consequence, the policy developed by Turkey becomes extremely important on both the national and international level.
-Owing to these policies, Turkey aims to play a key role in the global energy in the coming years.
+In order to meet the increasing energy demand without disruption, Turkey continues to develop policies to meet a considerable part of its energy demand by increasing power generation from domestic resources, enabling energy markets to gain depth.

 1.1.2.
 Estimated available energy